delawaremathguy/ShoppingList/README.md

 #  About "ShoppingList"

-My Last Update was **May 27, 2020**.
+My Last Update of note was **May 29, 2020**.

 This is a simple, in-progress iOS app development project using SwiftUI to process a shopping list that you can take to the grocery store with you, and swipe off the items as you pick them up.
 It persists data in CoreData.

-I'm making this repo publicly available, mostly because I think i'll want to ask some questions (e.g., in the Apple Developer forums, on the HackingWithSwift forums) -- and it's easier to do that if I expose all the source for inspection.
+I'm making this repo publicly available.
+I may be interested in asking some questions abuot what I am doing (e.g., in the Apple Developer forums, on the HackingWithSwift forums), and it's easier to do that if I expose all the source for inspection.
+There was also a recent question on the Apple Developer's forum, "Example using Core Data between views" (see https://forums.developer.apple.com/thread/133370) that expressed some frustration in not being able to find enough examples of working with CoreData and getting list updates done correctly (that whole thing about Identifiable, id:\.self, @ObservedObject, etc).
+My hope is this project will fill some of that need.

 However, be warned:

-* the project source is likely to change often, sometimes even more than once a day; and
+* the project source is likely to change often -- this is an ongoing project for me get more familiar with SwiftUI;
+* there may be errors in the code, or some areas of the code might need with regard to best practices; yet
-* this is reasonably stable and does pretty much work as I suggest as of today (I really do use it myself when I go shopping) - but I have run into a number of either errors of my own in learning/using SwiftUI, or when I find what I see as shortcomings of SwiftUI.
-I really am hoping things improve at WWDC20.
+* this is reasonably stable and does pretty much work as I suggest as of today (I really do use it myself when I go shopping).

+Note.
+The SearchBarView that I added today in the Purchased items view was created by Simon Ng.
+It appeared in an article in AppCode and is copyright © 2020 by AppCoda.
+You can find it on GitHub under AppCode/SwiftUISearchBar.
+Otherwise, I place no claim of copyright on this material (all of the code is original, it did not come from someone else, and It's yours if you want it -- even without attribution -- although a note of appreciation would be nice).

 That said ...